umbraco/Umbraco-CMS/docs/CONTRIBUTING.md

 ## Contributing to Umbraco, in depth

-There are other ways to contribute,
+There are other ways to contribute, and there's a few more things that you might be wondering about.
+We will answer the [most common questions and ways to contribute in our detailed documentation](CONTRIBUTING_DETAILED.md).

 ## Credits